-We wanted to look at how we change the way that we make decisions, shape priorities and share opportunities in recognition that discrimination damages our mental health and addressing inequalities is central to realising our vision and mission.
+We wanted to look at how we change how we make decisions, shape priorities and share opportunities in recognition that discrimination damages our mental health.
+Addressing inequalities is central to realising our vision and mission.

 Our journey on race and diversity

-At board level, since 2018 we have taken proactive steps to ensure we have a diverse board of trustees with a range of skills and lived experiences, which has proved invaluable.
+At the board level, since 2018, we have taken proactive steps to ensure we have a diverse board of trustees with a range of skills and lived experiences, which has proved invaluable.
 However, while we have a diversity of staff across the UK, we have an almost all-white leadership team.
-Prior to the murder of George Floyd in 2020, we had not openly discussed this or developed a plan of how we could prevent racial disadvantage in wider society being perpetuated in our decisions and culture.
+Before the murder of George Floyd in 2020, we had not openly discussed this or developed a plan of how we could prevent racial disadvantage in wider society from being perpetuated in our decisions and culture.

 Turning towards action

-Following an independent six-month review with workshops and staff consultation, we worked together to shape the actions we were going to take.
+Following an independent six-month review with workshops and staff consultation, we worked together to shape the actions we would take.
 Our board agreed to over 70 detailed recommendations across the organisation for action.

 Six big commitments

 There are six big commitments we are making as an organisation: